ebarojas/climb.mx/climb.mx/_posts/2022-07-22-mountains-meet-business.md

 Some months ago I decided wordpress was boring and switched to using Jekyll as a labour of love and learning.
 I hadn’t worked on a Ruby based framework for a while and was using Docusaurus for a professional project and really liked it.

-I made the switch, so here it is, a newer, more basic, less is more version of the climb.mx that you (whoever you are) know and love
+I made the switch, so here it is, a newer, more basic, less is more version of the climb.mx that you (whoever you are) know and love.

+Everardo